FC Tulsa Announces Location Change for February 22 Preseason Matches

 TULSA - FC Tulsa has announced it will now play its pair of Feb.
 22 preseason matches at the Hurricane Soccer & Track Stadium (512 South Delaware Avenue), the home of the Tulsa Golden Hurricane.

-FC Tulsa opens its five-match preseason at Titan Sports and Performance Center on Jan.
-31 at 3:30 p.m.
+The club opens its five-match preseason at Titan Sports and Performance Center tomorrow at 3:30 p.m.
 CT versus Oklahoma Wesleyan University.

 • Discuss this story on the United Soccer League Championship message board...